The PDMM are formally in charge of registering temporary protection beneficiaries.

-The registration process of Syrians has not been smooth in 2019.
-Vulnerable groups had priority in registration procedures but the number of Syrians who did not receive ID documents increased in 2019.
-The main problem is the increase in the number of ‘closed cities’ and the problems in getting travel permit from PDMMs.
+The registration process of Syrians was not smooth in 2019.
+Vulnerable groups had priority in registration procedures but the number of Syrians who did not receive ID documents increased.
+The main problem was the increase in the number of ‘closed cities’ and the problems in getting travel permits from PDMMs.
 Without valid travel permits, Syrian refugees are at risk of deportation or administrative detention.

 After the July 2019 operation in Istanbul, all Syrians registered in Antakya were sent back to Antakya, which had repercussions for the situation there.
 Antakya is now closed for new registrations except vulnerable cases due to the high number of Syrian refugees.
 Even in these cases, registration takes a long time.
 If during the data verification process it is found that the person lied during the initial registration process that person is immediately deported due to a crime under Article 206 of the Turkish Criminal Code called ‘lying during the constitution of an official document’.
 The person is also banned from re-entering Turkey and a V-87 code is imposed.